Liverpool vs Manchester City player ratings: Marks out of 10 - Video

 Liverpool player ratings

-Alisson: 7 – A couple of sloppy passes, but denied Foden superbly.
+Alisson: 7 – A couple of sloppy passes, but denied Foden superbly in the first half.

 James Milner: 5 – Rough first half.
 Foden and Grealish ganged up on him.
 Booked.
 Couldn’t handle Foden’s movement.
 Tough assignment for him, out of position.
 Foden beat him to score in the second half.
 Subbed off, as he was lucky to not be sent off for a foul on Silva.